BruceJL/mrg/README.md

 Which can be installed using apt: `apt install sshd podman pwgen git dnsmasq`.

 #### Creation of the Pod
 The application is deployed as a Podman pod.
-After cloning the repo, change to the `pods` directory and run `sudo ./buildpod.sh`.
+After cloning the repo, change to the `pod` directory and run `sudo ./buildpod.sh`.
 This will download and configure the 4 containers in the pod to run the application.

 The containers created are:
 * **PostgreSQL** - Hosts the database containing all the competition information.
 It also includes a number of scripts to run business logic on the database.
 A default database schema is automatically installed.